Essential Design Idioms for Packages

 end Physical_Constants;

-No information hiding is applied with this idiom.
+No information hiding is occurring when using this idiom.

 Pros